Judy Blume, my favorite childhood author, has it right.

 No damage was done.
 No damage was done by reading romance novels in middle and high school.
 No damage was done by sneaking to my mother’s bookshelf to read books by Danielle Steele and Sidney Sheldon.
 I wasn’t even damaged by reading the highly inappropriate for children Judy Blume adult novel, Wifey, in eighth grade (although looking back I cannot believe that nobody blinked when I bought that at a used book fair).

 Look, I’m not advocating our kids read 50 Shades of Grey.
 Of course that’s not appropriate.
-But if your tenth grader finds it at a yard sale for 50 cents and puts it under their pillow to read when they have time alone?
+But if your junior or senior in high school finds it at a yard sale for 50 cents and puts it under their pillow to read when they have time alone?
 I promise you, they’ll be okay.

 We know our children.
 We know what they can handle and what they can’t.
 Books, movies, etc – all of it is at parental discretion, as it should be.
 But don’t worry so much about the content of the books your children read.
 Take joy in the fact that they’re reading at all.
 Be around to answer any questions that they have.
 Be happy that they have that desire.